artela-network/artela-docs/docs/develop/guides/wallet-configuration/index.md

 Launch the MetaMask extension or application.

-## 2. Connect MetaMask to Artela BetaNet
+## 2. Connect MetaMask to Artela TestNet

 If you're new to MetaMask, follow this guide on [How Add a Custom Network RPC](https://support.metamask.io/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC)